project-zot/zot/examples/README.md

 dex is an identity service that uses OpenID Connect to drive authentication for other apps https://github.com/dexidp/dex To setup dex service see https://dexidp.io/docs/getting-started/

-to configure zot as a client in dex (assuming zot is hosted at 127.0.0.1:8080), we need to configure dex with:
+To configure zot as a client in dex (assuming zot is hosted at 127.0.0.1:8080), we need to configure dex with:

 ```
 staticClients: